fjames86/frpc/README.md

 eXtensible Data Representation (XDR) serializer and a flexible Remote Procedure Call (RPC) framework to build robust, secure networked services.
 It supports the most commonly used authentication flavours (see below) including RPCSEC_GSS (i.e. Kerberos).

-See the related project [nefarious](https://github.com/fjames86/nefarious), which uses FRPC to implement an NFSv3 client and server.
+See the related project [nefarious](https://github.com/fjames86/nefarious), which uses frpc to implement an NFSv3 client and server.

-An xdr parser/generator is also included, which provides similar functionality to rpcgen typically used with the C programming language.
+An xdr parser/generator is also included, which provides similar functionality to rpcgen typically used with the C programming language (see section 9).

 ## 1. Defining RPC interfaces
 RPC interfaces are given a unique integer called a program number.
 Each program may have multiple